AndrewAxen/Project9-Javascript/README.md

 I made these changes to my personal website to enhance its interactivity and provide visitors with a better user experience.
 The addition of a slider on the homepage featuring reviews about me allows users to see feedback and testimonials more engagingly.
 This dynamic element not only showcases positive feedback but also adds a modern touch to the website's design.

-My goal was to create a slider of the original design that was on the thumbnail of the site.
+My goal was to create a slider of the original design that was on the basic site.

 ---